 Can I freeze candles to preserve scent?

-Nope.
-Freezing can cause the wax to crack or burn unevenly.
-Stick to cool—not cold—storage.
+No. Freezing can cause the wax to crack or burn unevenly.
+Stick to cool—not cold—storage in a stable environment.

 Do candles expire?

-Not exactly, but scent can fade after 12–18 months, especially for candles made with essential oils.
-Store them well and use them within a year for best fragrance payoff.
+Not exactly, but scent can fade after 12–18 months, especially for candles made with essential oils or natural fragrances.
+Store them well and use them within a year for best results.

 Why does my candle look "sweaty"?